The Season of Lent

 Practices for the Season

 The Church has long used Lent as a time to intensify the regular practices of the faith: prayer, fasting, generosity, and repentant acts of love for others.
+Consider establishing and nurturing meaningful rituals such as these in the life of your home this Lent.
+Feel free to use your imagination!

-• PRAYER.
+PRAYER.
 Use the season of Lent as a time to renew and reimagine rhythms of prayer in your life and in the life of your household.
-Consider establishing a steady rhythm of 20-30 minutes of prayer each morning and evening using the Daily Prayer Project.
+Consider establishing a steady rhythm of 20-30 minutes of prayer each morning and evening using The Daily Prayer Project.

-• Corporate Prayer during Lent: During Lent as in all seasons, we invite the whole community to join in daily prayer every morning and evening using the liturgies of the Daily Prayer Project.
+Corporate Prayer during Lent: During Lent as in all seasons, we invite the whole community to join in daily prayer every morning and evening using the liturgies of the Daily Prayer Project.

-• Corporate Fasting during Lent.
+Corporate Fasting during Lent.
 During Lent, we invite the whole community to select a pattern of days/times/meals to fast throughout the week for the duration of Lent.
 Read our article “Fasting Before The Feast” to orient yourself to the practice and explore ways to implement it during this season.

-• ALMSGIVING.
+ALMSGIVING.
 Give your money, food, possessions, and time away.
 Take the money that you would often spend on yourself and give it to the poor.
 Choose to deny yourself and find the freedom of simplicity.
 Read our article “People of the Gift” to explore this practice more deeply.
 The article was written for the Christmas season but almsgiving is a perennial discipline of Christian spirituality.

-• "WASHING FEET” Read John 13:1-20.
+SERVICE.
+Read John 13:1-20.
 Take on the form of a servant to meet the needs of your neighbors, church family, and household.
 Serve joyfully in the name of Christ while imitating him.
 Consider instituting consistent rhythms of service during this Lenten season.

 Schedule for the Season

-Lent is infused with grace and love, not opposed to it.
+“Lent is infused with grace and love, not opposed to it.
 Grace is a free gift to those who are in need.
 Lent is the season to know that need.
-It is a season to sense again the path of the Christian life and to recognize that an essential part of that journey is dying with Jesus.
+It is a season to sense again the path of the Christian life and to recognize that an essential part of that journey is dying with Jesus.”

 Music For The Season